manell0/MileStone-3-Book-Review/README.md

 - When deleting a book or category, make sure that it is verified.
 Instead of the book being removed immediately without verification.

+- Better control of input on the pages add book/edit book and on manage category.

+- Verification for book removal

 [Back to the top](#table-of-contents)

 # Issues and Bugs

 - Problems getting verification for book removal to work.
 Ended up lacking time, so I had to put that feature on future implement.
+   - Have been bothering with this problem for far too long.
+I ordered time for the tutor sessions but was never contacted by anyone at Slack where I thought the e-meeting would take place.

 - Problems with my javascript code appearing with 8 spaces when looking in GitHub.
 Apparently can not be changed.